-Use the supplied sticker placement card, a tape measure and pen to carefully mark the area to attach the sticker.
+Use the sticker placement card and a tape measure to determine the appropriate area to place the sticker.
 The sticker is in the back cover pocket of your quick start guide.
 Make sure the entire sticker is within the green zone between the two arcs or distance markers on the diagram, and is also visible in the rear view camera display.